 Plus, there’s this rather convenient Liebe (love) sign.
 Now if that’s not an invitation for a self-timer photo, I don’t know what is 🙂

-Comfy shoes at the ready for this next bit … walk for around 3km south and east of the Kulturbrauerei through Prenzlauer Berg, via the Volkspark Friedrichshain, to the boulevard of Karl-Marx Allee.
+Comfy shoes at the ready for this next bit … the next part of your Berlin architecture walk takes you 3km south and east of the Kulturbrauerei through Prenzlauer Berg, via the Volkspark Friedrichshain, to the boulevard of Karl-Marx Allee.

 Karl-Marx-Allee is the example of Berlin architecture that made me decide Communist-era apartment blocks were the epitomy of cool.
 OK, maybe not ALL Communist-era apartment blocks, but definitely these.